LitiumAB/Education/Developer Education/Presentation/public/presentation.md

 ???

-No JQuery
+BEM

-BEM provides a modular structure to your CSS project.
-Because of its unique naming scheme, we won’t run into conflicts with other CSS names.
-BEM also provides a relationship between CSS and HTML.
-Ambiguous names are hard to maintain in the future.
+* provides a modular structure to your CSS project.
+* Naming scheme to avoid conflicts with other CSS names
+* provides a relationship between CSS and HTML

 https://medium.com/@dannyhuang_75970/what-is-bem-and-why-you-should-use-it-in-your-project-ab37c6d10b79

 ---
-name: MVC vs. React
+name: Accelerator MVC & React

 .left-col[
 # MVC